stylesocietyboutique/docs/src/v3/adobe-xd/prototype-link/publish-website.md

 2. Sync Draft
 3. Publish to a domain

- **You design using your favorite desing tool and we take care of the rest:**
+ **You design using your favorite design tool and we take care of the rest:**

 -   Deployment
 -   Hosting